 Cave 5 – is an incomplete monastery.
 Seems that the workers abandoned the work here in order to start Cave 6

-Cave 6 – is two-storey monastery.
-Only the lower floor of cave 6 was finished.
+Cave 6 – is a two-story monastery.
+Only the lower floor of Cave 6 was finished.

 Cave 7 – is a monastery and has a grand facade with two porticos.